14 Jun Bamidbar-Nasso ; Breaking of the Vessels

 There is a very interesting Mishna that teaches that where there is a clay vessel that once rendered impure (not kosher) cannot be made pure (kosher).
 However it does then in fact give a remedy that one can break/shatter the impure vessel it into pieces, and in a most ‘careful’ process of reassembling the shards, the vessel could be deemed pure and need not even be required to be immersed in a mikvah to be kosher.

 Why is this so interesting?
 Because a clay vessel is simply dirt, and one could much more easily fashion a new vessel so this process was never actually done.
 The mishna would seemingly lack purpose… but that it is teaching us that when something is broken or shattered physically, spiritually or emotionally, one who is mindful and meticulous can repair things better, more pure, than it was before.
+Such a vessel would not require toiveling (immersion in a mikvah).
+It would be considered kosher for use.
 This is metaphor for a Tikun-rectification.

-The assembly of the tribes in Bamidbar are seemingly random and likened to the Breaking of the Vessels., the spark or shard of creation will on the journey through the wilderness become elevated and those seemingly random sparks (as tribes) to create a strong and unified Klol Ysroel.
-This unification begins with action.
-In Parsha Nasso there is the delegation of tribal assignments (work).
+The assembly of the tribes in Bamidbar are seemingly random and likened to the Breaking of the Vessel, the spark or shard of creation on the journey through the wilderness become elevated, and those seemingly random sparks as tribes will create a strong and unified Nation as Klol Yisroel.
+This unification begins with action to transform the apparant ‘chaos order’ of tribe to a tikun- rectified order of tribes.

 Leib Getzel (Lawrence) Lax